UCL-ARC/museum_of_dreams/README.md

 The offical versions are https://museumofdreamworlds.org and https://staging.museumofdreamworlds.org

-Development should be done locally and staged to the staging website before putting the code on production.
+Development should be done locally and pushed to the staging website where researchers can test features and sign off on them before putting the code on production.

 ## Getting Started

 To work on this project as is, clone the repo into an appropriate folder (eg. `museum_of_dreams_project`).
 Create a venv at the top level and start it.
-Then install the requirements and launch the app
+Then install the requirements and launch the app.
+We use `requirements-base.txt` as AWS looks for `requirements.txt` and we don't need to install MySQL locally (we use a local sqlite db).

 ```
 python3 -m venv modvenv